TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTablesSql.rst

 ..  note::

-    ..  versionchanged:: 13.0
+    ..  versionadded:: 13.0
-        A :sql:`CREATE TABLE` statement without columns in the :file:`ext_tables.php` file is supported.

-    As column definitions are created automatically, the :file:`ext_tables.sql` file can end up with a table definition without columns, like:
+    As column definitions are created automatically from the TCA configuration, the :file:`ext_tables.sql` file can end up with a table definition without columns, like:

     ..  code-block:: sql